jjcanell77/LADP--EFC/Instructions.md

 entity.Property(e => e.Name).IsRequired().HasMaxLength(255).HasColumnName("Name").HasColumnType("nvarchar(255)");
 ```

-Using these steps you should be able to fill out the rest of the FoodResource Entity
+Using these steps you should be able to fill out and address the rest of the properties of the FoodResource Entity
 - Should end up like this:
 ```
 modelBuilder.Entity<FoodResource>(entity =>